-Structured-graduate training programmes are offered by many engineering firms to new engineering graduates.
-These programmes are invaluable to recently qualified engineers as they allow you to gain experience in different departments of the company, while gaining an understanding and appreciation of the day-to-day running of the organisation.
+Structured graduate training programmes are offered by many of the large engineering firms.
+These programmes provide the opportunity to gain experience in different departments of the firm, while at the same time developing an understanding and appreciation of the day-to-day running of the business.

-Companies may offer in-house training programmes that may be delivered by experienced employees or specialist training companies.
+Companies may also offer in-house training programmes delivered by experienced employees or specialist training companies.

-All training provided is usually designed to meet the requirements of the relevant engineering professional body.
+All training provided is usually designed to meet the requirements of the relevant engineering professional bodies.
 These include:

 - Institution of Chemical Engineers (IChemE)

 - The Institution of Engineering and Technology (IET)

 These professional bodies run their own continuing professional development (CPD) programmes.

 You're likely to work towards gaining chartered engineer status (CEng), which is an internationally-recognised qualification awarded by the Engineering Council.
 It can help your career progression and allow for higher earning potential.
 You'll need to be a member of a relevant professional body and will apply through them for professional registration.

 The process of becoming chartered is more straightforward if you've got an accredited Bachelors degree and a Masters or an accredited integrated MEng degree.
 You'll also need to demonstrate that you have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
 More details about the process can be found at Engineering Council - Chartered Engineer.

 Some employers will offer to support you for a part-time MSc in a relevant subject.